ihi-comp-med/hermes2-gwas/README.md

 using [conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html)
 and / or [Apptainer](https://apptainer.org/docs/user/latest/index.html)(formerly Singularity).

-This can be executed by running:
+The workflow can be executed by running the following command (requires local installation of apptainer):

 ```
 snakemake -c all --sdm apptainer conda